shaoruu/not-so-modern-graphql-tutorial/README.md

 Now that you have a basic understanding of what queries are, Mutations are fairly easy to understand.
 Mutations are where you _mutate_ the data in the database. <small>note that I used a temporary file `db.js` as a database since the primary focus of this tutorial is GraphQL not databases.</small>

-There are only a few things worth noticing in this Mutation type specification:

-1. `type Mutation` v.s. previous `type Query`
-   - Later on when making GraphQL requests, use `mutation { }` instead of `query { }`
-2. new keyword `input`
-   - This is used for argument specifications.
-When arguments become long and nasty, it's best to extract them and define an input type.

 ```graphql
 # src/schema.graphql
 type Mutation {